Table of Contents

 - (A) the Commodity Futures Trading Commission (CFTC), with respect to crypto-commodities;

-- (B) the Secretary of the Treasury, acting through the Financial Crimes Enforcement Network (FinCEN), with respect to crypto-currencies;
+- (B) the Secretary of the Treasury, acting through the Financial Crimes Enforcement Network (FinCEN), and Controller of the Currency with respect to crypto-currencies;

 - (C) the Securities and Exchange Commission (SEC), with respect to crypto-securities.